ceejbot/jthoober/README.md

 ];
 ```

 Rules with `passargs` set will receive the repo name as the first script argument.

-TODO: more?
+Set up a webhook for a project on github.
+Point it to your jthoober location & give it the secret string you created earlier.
+Observe that the test payload makes it through.

 ## Endpoints